telerik/ajax-docs/controls/editor/managing-content/content-area-appearance/custom-stylization.md

 ![Populated Tool Bar From Selectors](images/PopulatedToolBarFromSelectors.png)

->note Note that using a link to a CSS file in the head element, with global CSS selectors will affect the content of the RadEditor control as well.sing the **CssFiles** property will override the CSS rules from these files.
+>tip Note that using a link to a CSS file in the head element, with global CSS selectors will affect the content of the RadEditor control as well.sing the **CssFiles** property will override the CSS rules from these files.
 Also using an empty property will clear them.

 The names populated in the dropdown menu could be modified from the property **CSSClasses** with the attributes **Name** and **Value**.**Name** holds the value to the text which appears in the dropdown menu and **Value** – the class name for the selected element.